-■ Overview of Committees and Number of Meetings
+Overview of Committees and Number of Meetings

-Name Details Number of Meetings Held in FY2020 Internal Control Committee By debating various measures to build or expand internal control systems, and monitoring their implementation status, this committee is intended to continually improve the internal control systems of the Sumitomo Chemical Group.
-3 Sustainability Promotion Committee tions to sustainability, taking in a comprehensive perspective on risks and opportunities with Responsible Care Committee This committee formulates annual policies, medium-term plans, and specific measures concerning responsible care (safety, health, environment, and quality), including climate change issues.
-1 Risk and Crisis This committee deliberates on policies for specific risks and crises, such as earthquakes, wind and flood damage caused by extreme weather, pandemics, and breakdowns in public security.
-7 Compliance Committee This committee deliberates on the Group's compliance policies and action plans, and the status of the operation of the compliance system, including responses to internal reports and the results of activities.
+Name Details Number of Meetings Held in FY2021 Internal Control Committee By debating various measures to build or expand internal control systems, and monitoring their implementation status, this committee is intended to continually improve the internal control systems of the Sumitomo Chemical Group.
+3 Sustainability Promotion Committee This committee suggests measures to accelerate the Sumitomo Chemical Group's contributions to sustainability, taking in a comprehensive perspective on risks and opportunities with regard to medium- to long-term issues in the environment and society.
+2 Responsible Care Committee This committee formulates annual policies, medium-term plans, and specific measures concerning responsible care (safety, health, environment, and quality), including climate change issues.
+1 Risk Crisis Management Committee This committee deliberates on policies for specific risks and crises, such as earthquakes, wind and flood damage caused by extreme weather, pandemics, and breakdowns in public security.
+10 Compliance Committee This committee deliberates on the Group's compliance policies and action plans, and the status of the operation of the compliance system, including responses to internal reports and the results of activities.
 1 Human Rights Promotion Committee This committee promotes increasing awareness of human rights issues, and drafts and executes policies to respect human rights in the entire value chain including Sumitomo Chemical Group.
 1